How I covered Hurricane Sandy Disaster Relief

 Height x 300 = b

-Here’s an example for an 8 x 10 inch print.
+Here’s an example for an 8 x 10-inch print.
 Width 8 x 300 ppi = 2400.
 Height 10 x 300 ppi = 3000.

-Now we know the minimum size mega pixel camera that’s needed, but how do we change resolution?
+You need an image that is at least 2400 x 3000 pixels.
+Multiply 2400 x 3000 to get 7,200,000 pixels or 7.2 megapixels.
+Now we know the minimum size of the megapixel camera needed, but how do we change the resolution?
 Photoshop to the rescue…. again.

-You need to know the optimum ppi for your printer to determine the largest size print you can make.
+Please know the best PPI for your printer to determine the most significant print size you can make.
 Just be sure the size image is not larger than your printer’s quality capabilities.
 You want it large enough, but there is a slight chance it can be too big.
+An often forgotten aspect of quality prints is the distance from which the prints will generally be viewed.
+The viewing distance changes everything.
+You do not need a 300 ppi image to produce a billboard.
+You only need about 6000 total pixels for a Billboard.

 Determining PPI by Viewing Distance

-To determine an optimal PPI (resolution in Photoshop) for a photo the calculation is as follows:
+To determine an optimal PPI (resolution in Photoshop) for a photo, the calculation is as follows:

 7000 / viewing distance in inches = PPI